oditynet/virusSTOP/README.md

 ## 🛠️ Prepare

 I decided to try my own implementation of the mandate access in the new nucleus, otherwise colleagues are stinging on the hard work of the casoppent, installed on their systems.
-The nucleus version took the latter, namely Linux-6.15.8+
+The nucleus version took the latter, namely Linux-6.15.8+ (6.17.7 test is done)

 We prepare the system:
 It is necessary to set the bits of the launch permit used by all the files used.
 (I put it both system utilities and my own)